Regional-Australia-Bank/ADR-Gateway/README.md

 # Introduction
-ADR-Gateway is a set of microservices that enables a Data Recipient to interact with the Australian Consumer Data Right ecosystem without needing to develop the complexities of boiler-plate data recipient interactions.
-It has been built with the [Twelve-Factor App](https://12factor.net/) philosophy in mind, and is expected to be used in a containerised or serverless environment.
+Dr G is being used within the Australian CDR ecosystem today and includes a set of microservices that enable a Data Recipient to interact with the Australian Consumer Data Right ecosystem without needing to develop the complexities of boiler-plate data recipient interactions.
+Including a mock Register, mock Data Holder and CTS, Dr G has been built with the [Twelve-Factor App](https://12factor.net/) philosophy in mind, and is expected to be used in a containerised or serverless environment.
 It can easily be used in a single or multi-application scenario.

 # Quick starts